 Scientific mode in Python plugin provides support for interactive scientific computing and data visualization.
-The following packages must be properly installed:

 With this mode enabled, the following changes are introduced to the UI:

 Python console is shown.

 Matplotlib, and build graphs as required: